 Simple MA or Weighted MA?

-is often discussion about whether Stan used a Simple, or a
+There is often discussion about whether Stan used a Simple, or a

 Weighted, Moving Average.
 Here are some notes with reference to his

 years, I've found that a 30-week moving average (MA) is the

 best one for long-term investors, while the 10-week MA is best

 - Page 25: "...Mansfield

 count equally.
-Instead, they use a weighted 30-week MA where by the most
+Instead, they use a weighted 30-week MA where

-simple moving average (without a calculator or computer) as follows:
+30-week simple moving average (without a calculator or computer)

-your calculator or computer and get the total (853).
+or computer and get the total (853).
 Put that answer in the

 total column.
 Then divide by 30 and you have your starting

 point for the MA (28.43).
 In the following weeks, there is no